Engineering — 6 min

 If you review a contractor arrangement and realize there is a misclassification risk, you should immediately consider converting that contractor into an employee.

-In fact, working with a contract management provider like Remote has many advantages.
+Working with a contract management provider like Remote has many advantages.
 It enables you to:

 As mentioned, contractors are not entitled to statutory benefits (unless there are unique, local laws in place).
 However, this doesn’t necessarily mean that you can’t offer them.

 Self-employed workers are an essential part of the evolving digital workforce, and non-employee talent shouldn’t be seen as second-class team members.
-This is especially true in cases where contractors are handling long-term projects, and working closely with your teams.
+This is especially true in cases where contractors are handling long-term projects and working closely with your teams.

 By outsourcing payroll, you cut long-term costs by: